dhh1128/codecraft.co/why-your-software-should-cry.md

 I think one important thing to remember is that life is driven by heuristics, averages, etc. Stuff works 'most of the time' and 'in general'; however, by the time my programming gives me 95% reliable software, I will not have gained much.

----

-A Comedy of Carelessness | Codecraft (2013-12-09 08:35:08)

-[…] that’s more like it!
-Plan for trouble.
-(It always happens, after all.)
-Notice the problem.
-Communicate it.
-Take steps to cope, without panicking or inconveniencing the user.
-I’m not […]

----

-Mountains, Molehills, and Markedness | Codecraft (2014-07-28 08:44:50)

-[…] to generate code for circuit-breaker patterns.
-Marks might also be used to identify symptoms for pain detecting algorithms.
-Imagine you could declare remediation strategies for common problems (Internet down?
-Retry in 5 […]

----

-The third half of computational economics | Codecraft (2013-08-09 11:58:42)

-[…] I suspect that most of us have written an application that is a bit too cavalier with its use of resources.
-We want to allocate 9 GB of RAM to store a monster bitmap, so we call malloc.
-It might fail, but if it doesn’t, we have no sense at all of how much burden we’ve placed on a scarce resource.
-We don’t “pay” for the allocation in any way.
-There’s no pain. […]

----

-Taming Side Agreements | Codecraft (2014-10-28 08:36:03)

-[…] we need whistleblowers.
-I have previously written about embedding pain sensors and circuit breakers in code.
-We need ways to find out that everything isn’t working […]

----

-On pains and brains | Codecraft (2016-01-01 14:30:08)

-[…] while back, I wrote a post on why software should feel pain.
-Since then, I’ve had that lesson reinforced in my mind, and I’ve also understood […]

----

-Know Your Limits | Codecraft (2015-02-05 08:47:43)

-[…] logs flood with over 200k retry attempts per second in this unusual state.
-I had to fix this by sensing the pain of a retry storm and tripping a circuit breaker to keep the logs moderately […]

----

-On Forests and Trees | Codecraft (2015-09-02 08:48:48)

-[…] 2: A few months ago, I noticed that a volume on one of our production servers was nearly full.
-No alarms had gone off about it–I just stumbled on the problem–and that concerned me.
-I did some research and […]

----

-A grumble about buckets | Codecraft (2015-04-08 13:39:42)

-[…] to be software that–either by carelessness or intent–provides no way whatsoever for its creators to find out if they’ve got the buckets wrong.
-The financial services company with the dumb security […]